When it comes to building decks, the most important aspect needs to be their safety.

 Note: The footing holes of solid concrete footing need to be installed below the frost line.
 When water freezes, it expands and can cause your deck to move from its initial place.
 This moving can result in a structural hazard very quickly.

-Depending on the soil on your property, there are 4 types of footings that professional deck builders use.
+Depending on the soil on your property, there are 4 types of deck footings that professional deck builders use.

 The 4 Types Of Deck Footings

-Below you’ll find the most common types of footings that deck builders use to secure any deck.
+Below you’ll find the most common types of deck footings that deck builders use to secure any deck.

 Each of these will have different advantages and different prices too.
 Let’s discuss each of them.